jtarinelli/anime-grid/thots.md

     - oldies
     - manga
     - no sequels/second+ seasons mode
+    - make game mode react context to make it easy to change stuff hehe
 - results
     - share/download grid image
     - see percentage of people that did each guess